A-Piyas-04/NestUp-BD/Project/NestUp BD/Docs/backend-overview.md

 ## Developer Notes
 - All routes are modularized for clarity.
 - Auth logic is separated from business logic.
-- Add database integration for production use.
+- MongoDB integration is implemented with Mongoose ODM.